sapereaude1512/sapereaude1512/README.md

 👋 Hi, I’m Katarina

-👀 Software developer
-⚡ I have 3+ years of experience in UX/UI design
+👀 Software developer with 3+ years of experience in UX/UI design

 💞️ I’m looking to collaborate on innovative projects

 📫 Let's talk: katarinapopovic1512@gmail.com

 <!---